hessnd/embarrassing-bot/README.md

 # embarrassing-bot
-testing a slack bot that serves a embarrassing picture of friends
+testing a slack bot that serves embarrassing pictures of friends